ubuntu-assist/html-web-page-analyzer/README.md

 ### Open source libraries or plug-ins used

-This project uses the below open source libraries, frameworks and plugins.
+This project utilizes the following open-source libraries, frameworks, and plugins.

 ```
 1. Spring Boot Maven plug-in 1.5.7.RELEASE